Updated May 30, 2023

 The eggplant should be as blemish-free as possible – they’re very delicate veggies and one little bruise or dent can quickly turn a larger area bad.

-Eggplants come in a variety of sizes, although the best ones to choose for your baby are the smaller ones – the skin and seeds will be far more tender (very large eggplants tend to have hard seeds and tough, bitter skin).
+That's because the skin and seeds will be far more tender (very large eggplants tend to have hard seeds and tough, bitter skin).

 Push against the skin with your thumb.